mrjohnsonpham/04-code-quiz-mj/README.md

 What your landing page is offering:
 -- You are introduced by an animated css of the text title of the game and basketball cursor.
--- You are also giving the option to play Michael Jordan's Theme song as you place.
+-- You are also given the option to play Michael Jordan's Theme song as you play.

 When you click start game: